Germán strong following Kluber, Yanks shut out Rangers again

 Texas had at least one hit in each of the first five innings, starting with Nick Solak’s one-out single in the first, a day after Kluber pitched the major leagues’ sixth no-hitter this season.

 But Texas didn’t get a runner past second base against Germán (4-2), who finished with two perfect innings and allowed six hits with five strikeouts as New York pitching finished the four-game series with 22 consecutive scoreless innings.

-Germán threw a career-high 26 changeups, holding the Rangers to 2 for 10 on that pitch, and improved to 4-0 in his last six starts.
+“You understand what’s going on so when you’re watching the game, you’re nervous,” Germán said of watching Kluber on TV.
+“You want it to happen.
+Sure, everybody wants to have a no-hitter or a perfect game.
+I think I have the ability to do so.”

+Kluber and Germán gave Yankees their first back-to-back starts of at least seven shutout innings since Luis Severino and Masahiro Tanaka at Boston on April 26-27, 2017.

 Chad Green pitched a perfect eighth, and Aroldis Chapman struck out two in the ninth for his 11th save in 11 chances as the Yankees matched the score from Kluber’s gem.
 Chapman struck out pinch-hitter Khris Davis on a 101.6 mph pitch for the final out.

-Manager Aaron Boone intended to give Urshela and Judge the day off after a night game, but Urshela replaced Mike Ford with one out and two on in a scoreless game against left-handed reliever John King (4-3).
+Boone intended to give Urshela and Judge the day off after a night game, but Urshela replaced Mike Ford with one out and two on in a scoreless game against left-handed reliever John King (4-3).

 Urshela’s liner to right landed just in front of David Dahl to score former Ranger Rougned Odor, who was activated from the paternity list before the game and opened the seventh by getting hit by a pitch.

-Two batters later, Judge — batting for No. 9 hitter Tyler Wade — grounded his first career pinch hit into center off King to score Gary Sánchez.
-It was the first time since July 29, 2010, that the Yankees had two pinch hits in the same inning.
+Two batters later, Judge — batting for No. 9 hitter Tyler Wade — grounded his first hit in 10 career pinch at-bats into center to score Gary Sánchez.
+The Yankees won with all their runs scoring on two pinch hits for the first time since Enos Slaughter and Bill Skowron in a 2-1 win at Baltimore on Aug.
+1, 1954.

+“Credit to them, ready to go, both Gio and AJ,” Boone said.
+“Both knew the situation coming up, prepared for it.
+Go up and have really good at-bats to be the difference in the game today.”

 The Yankees finished the first of two 10-game trips, their longest of the season, at 7-3 after winning three straight against the Rangers, who have lost nine of 10 since reaching .500 for the second time this season.